 It won’t do any wonders for your RAM but might help reduce the CPU consumption.
 As per Google, Tab Freezing works silently in the background and would freeze tabs that have been inactive in the background for more than 5 minutes.
 This feature won’t discard the tab or remove it from the memory, it would just not be able to run scripts, advertisement or perform any background functions.
 Pages that are playing audio, video, capturing media, or holding locks won’t be frozen.
 These tabs for obvious reasons are exempted from the Tab Freezing feature.

 3. Secure DNS Lookups

 Secure DNS Lookups is in the testing phase and is available via the Secure DNS Chrome flag.
 Previously, the DNS request you send to the DNS server go unencrypted through the network.
 This way, your ISP and other network sniffers can detect the domain name you are visiting.
 However, beginning Chrome 79, Google is testing DNS-over-HTTPS (DoH) which will encrypt your DNS requests.
 The only pre-requisite is you need to be using a DoH compliant DNS service like Google DNS or CloudFlare’s 184.108.40.206

 4. Global Media control

-The media control was a mess with Google Chrome as it frequently interfered with the Windows desktop applications.
-In Chrome 77, you have the Global Media Control flag which enables a small shortcut to control video or music playback.
-The shortcut is available on any tab and can control multiple media playback.
+The hardware media controls are a mess with Google Chrome as it frequently interferes with the Windows desktop applications.
+In Chrome 79, you have the Global Media Control flag enabled by default which enables a small shortcut to control video or music playback.
+The shortcut is only visible when you open a media tab.
+It is available on any Chrome tab and can control multiple media playbacks.

 5. Clipboard Sharing